supertramp82/reddit-viewer/README.md

 Added Redux to be able transfering Feeds selection information down to the Reddit url inside Subreddit component

 Added Jest and Enzyme libraries to test available functionality

+Things to do:

+- more testing coverage
+- replace axios with RxJs using interval() to update the feed - the advantages of RxJs - usage of the same observable and ability to cancel or retry